Snorkel And Island Visit From Coconut Grove

 What equipment is provided during the tour?

-- Snorkel vests are provided if you are taking a snorkeling excursion, you will be given a snorkel vest that must been worn while snorkeling.
+- Snorkel vests are provided if you are taking a snorkeling excursion, you will be given a snorkel vest that must be worn while snorkeling.

 - Floatation devices are given on request such as pool noodles and life jackets.